lawrenceliu2/JavaDocs/README.md

 Directions

 In the terminal, 'cd' to the JavaDocs directory.
 Once there, input 'javac Driver.java'.
-Once the files compile, simple input 'java Driver' and type away!
+Once the files compile, simply input 'java Driver' and type away!

 Bugs/Things to do

--Save formatting of the text
+-Unfortunately, we could not save the formatting of the files.
+This is because we based our text editors on txt files, which essentially have no formatting.
+Perhaps we could have experimented with other file types so as to make our program more useful.

 -Cannot change only a part of a text's format because of the nature of our functions.
 If we were to implement this, it would require switching our text to html, which would drastically change all of our functions.
 Also, initial testing with html proved to yield negative results.